Translation Management: 8 Tips to Run Projects Faster and Smarter

 Real financial impact

 • $15 million is the average annual cost of miscommunication for mid-sized companies, according to SHRM.
-This includes avoidable translation errors, unclear briefs, and inefficient workflows.
+This includes avoidable translation errors, unclear briefs, inefficient workflows.

-• $37 billion is the estimated annual cost of communication failures in large US companies, according to The Holmes Report..
+• $37 billion is the estimated annual cost of communication failures in large US companies, according to The Holmes Report.

 • 59 percent of people in the UK say they would avoid buying from a business that displays clear spelling or grammar mistakes on its website or marketing content.
 That figure rises to 82 percent when the material appears poorly translated or not properly localised into English.